 The freshly harvested wheat is cleansed of impurities, washed, and left to stand in water for at least eight hours or until the wheat berries slightly sprout.
 It is then boiled in a large pot on a wood fire.
 After cooking for 5 or 6 hours, it is dried in the sun on large white sheets.
-At this point it is taken to the mill and made into burghul (fermented, ground corn).
-Water and salt are then added and it is left to ferment from two to four weeks according to the season.
-It is then ground, left to ferment for another week and finally worked by hand until a homogenous, elastic mass is obtained
+At this point it is taken to the mill and made into burghul.
+Water and salt are then added and it is left to ferment from 2 to 4 weeks according to the season.
+It then fermented for another week and finally worked by hand until a homogenous, elastic mass is obtained.

 The product can have a plain taste or flavors can be added, such as thyme, cumin, nigel seeds, sesame seeds, red, green or black peppers.
 When the mass is still moist it is shaped into small balls.
 They are then stacked compactly in glass jars, local extra virgin olive oil will then be poured to cover entirely the vegan cheese for preservation and taste.
 Kechek el Fouqara can then be kept for a year or longer.

 In this difficult situation, with producers seriously damaged by the 2006 war, the Presidium works to promote this product on local and international markets, increasing the quality of the raw materials (oil, grain) providing new equipment in order to rationalize the production and sustaining the creation of a food com- munity involving producers from different phases of the production process of Kechek el Fouqara.

 Presidium supported by